Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes of General Orbifolds

-As we said, the proof is not different from the classical one at all. (see \cite{AB} for example).
-This sign cancellation is the base of proving $\partial^2 =0$ in smooth case.
-But, to count gradient flow trajectories and to describe cancellation phenomenon in orbifold case correctly, we should take a weighted sum to take into account the orbifold structure.
+As we mentioned, the proof is not at all different from the classical one.
+(See \cite{AB} for example).
+This sign cancellation directly proves $\partial^2 =0$ in smooth case.
+However, in order to count gradient flow trajectories and to describe cancellation phenomenon in orbifold case correctly, we should take into account the orbifold structure additionally as we take ``weighted" sums for the Morse boundary operator for orbifolds \eqref{orbMorsebdy}.

 \begin{definition} For the compactification $\overline{\mathcal{P}}$ as above, the following expression will be called the weighted boundary of $\overline{\mathcal{P}}$:

 We call the numbers $\frac{ \epsilon[\gamma, \delta] }{|G_{[\gamma, \delta]}|} $, $\frac{\epsilon[\gamma', \delta']}{|G_{[\gamma', \delta']}|}$ the weights and write them as $\omega_{\mathcal{P}}(\bar{\gamma}, \bar{\delta})$, $\omega_{\mathcal{P}}(\bar{\gamma}', \bar{\delta}')$, respectively. \end{definition}